 Albireo Pharma (ALBO) Received its Third Buy in a Row

-After Needham and H.C.
-Wainwright gave Albireo Pharma (NASDAQ: ALBO) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Liana Moussatos maintained a Buy rating on Albireo Pharma today and set a price target of $60.00.
-The company’s shares closed last Monday at $18.66.
+After Wedbush and Needham gave Albireo Pharma (NASDAQ: ALBO) a Buy rating last month, the company received another Buy, this time from William Blair.
+Analyst Tim Lugo maintained a Buy rating on Albireo Pharma today.
+The company’s shares closed last Monday at $17.74.

-According to TipRanks.com, Moussatos has currently no stars on a ranking scale of 0-5 stars, with an average return of -21.6% and a 24.3% success rate.
-Moussatos covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Global Blood Therapeutics, and Eiger Biopharmaceuticals.
+According to TipRanks.com, Lugo is a 2-star analyst with an average return of 0.0% and a 35.1% success rate.
+Lugo covers the Healthcare sector, focusing on stocks such as Biohaven Pharmaceutical Holding Co, Collegium Pharmaceutical, and BioMarin Pharmaceutical.

-Albireo Pharma has an analyst consensus of Strong Buy, with a price target consensus of $52.75.
+Currently, the analyst consensus on Albireo Pharma is a Strong Buy with an average price target of $52.75, representing a 192.7% upside.
+In a report released yesterday, Wedbush also maintained a Buy rating on the stock with a $60.00 price target.

 See today’s analyst top recommended stocks >>